konhauser/localization/README.md

 rows are not automatically loaded or skipped; rerunning the same command starts a new in-memory result table.

+Example outputs from my thesis can be seen in the heatmaps directory.

 ## Determinism and failure behavior

 Microphone selection, file ordering, regional-maxima ordering, plateau